Hi there! I am Dani, the girl behind GlobetrotterGirls.com.

 I am a hotel enthusiast and have stayed in over 300 hotels through to today and give shout outs to my favorites in our Where To Stay In… series.

 I regularly put together photo essays of places I love and also publish a Polaroid of the Week every Thursday which gives you an idea of what I’ve been up to in the past seven days, since most of my articles are a few weeks behind my actual travels.
+I also summarize every month in my Life Lately… round-ups.

 The Go Beyond series covers what is just beyond the tourist attractions in popular travel destinations, while Please Don’t Go is a series where I ask you, quite seriously (but also not seriously at all), NOT to go to certain destinations that are so precious I don’t ever want to see them overrun with tourists.

-When I look back on life I know we won’t regret the risks I took and things I did, but all those things I did not do.
+When I look back on life I know I won’t regret the risks I took and things I did, but all those things I did not do.
 I live by the motto “One Globe.
 No Regrets” as a reminder, everyday, to follow our passion for travel, wherever it may lead.

 Keep up with me on Facebook, Twitter, Pinterest, Instagram, Flickr and Google Plus.
-Sign up here to receive the Beyond the Blog newsletter and contact me through the website or email me directly at dani at globetrottergirls dot com.
+Sign up here to receive the bi-monthly Beyond the Blog newsletter and contact me through the website or email me directly at dani at globetrottergirls dot com.